 Seed Viable: 10 Years

 Mechanical Control: The combination of spraying and seeding competitive grasses control Dalmatian Toadflax better than spraying alone.
-Hand Pulling or digging up the roots for an average of 6 years.
+Hand pulling or digging up the roots will need to be done for an average of 6 years.
 Plants will re-sprout from root fragments.
 Spray at flowering or in the fall.

 Dalmatian Toadflax differs from Yellow Toadflax principally in being larger and having different shaped leaves.

 In Colorado, Dalmatian Toadflax shoot density increased over 1,200 percent in six years at one location, and 190 percent over 3 years at another.